notaryproject/notation/tuf-design.md

 However, to address registry-specific use cases, Notary requires a few additional considerations.
 Specifically, this design addresses the following use cases:
 * Air-gapped environments: Clients who receive metadata after a delay will still be able to correctly verify this metadata, with minimal changes to their security guarantees.
 * Ephemeral clients: Ephemeral clients cannot rely on existing state for security properties.
-They receive some minimal initialization data, so root private keys may be included in this configuration.
-If this creates too much overhead, ephemeral clients may instead obtain root private keys through a secure distribution method (like spiffe/spire).
+They receive some minimal initialization data, so root public keys may be included in this configuration.
+If this creates too much overhead, ephemeral clients may instead obtain root public keys through a secure distribution method (like spiffe/spire).
 * Allowing users more control over key management: Users may not want to trust the registry for all key management.
 To address this, we introduce a new feature that allows  a user to use TUF verification while maintaining control of key management.
 * Balancing the needs of private and public registries: Our design aims to balance the needs of clients with private artifacts with the needs of large, open source registries by providing some choices to registry operators.
 * Scalability: Registries often contain many more artifacts than existing TUF implementations.
 We calculated metadata overheads for our new variant of TUF, and added some additional scalability options to ensure usability.